Learn DBOS Java

 }

-When you enqueue a function by passing new StartWorkflowOptions().withQueue(this.queue) into DBOS.startWorkflow, DBOS executes it asynchronously, running it in the background without waiting for it to finish.
+When you enqueue a function by passing new StartWorkflowOptions().withQueue("example-queue") into dbos.startWorkflow, DBOS executes it asynchronously, running it in the background without waiting for it to finish.

 This example enqueues ten functions, then waits for them all to finish using .getResult() to wait for each of their handles.